At Sharp, decline marked by over-confidence, drift

 Critics say Sharp often over-estimated its market position, became complacent and over-invested in manufacturing capacity as liquid crystal display (LCD) prices were tumbling.

-Sharp announced on Thursday its second major bail-out in three years, with main lenders Mizuho Bank and Bank of Tokyo-Mitsubishi UFJ injecting a combined 200 billion yen ($1.7 billion) in a debt-for-equity swap.
+Sharp announced on Thursday its second major bail-out in three years, with main lenders Mizuho Bank and Bank of Tokyo-Mitsubishi UFJ injecting a combined 200 billion yen (1.06 billion pounds) in a debt-for-equity swap.

 CEO Kozo Takahashi acknowledged Sharp had often been slow to pick up on changes.
 "If we hadn't made mistakes, we wouldn't be here," he said at a news conference.
 "Our governance and management was weak in terms of catching on to change and reacting as a company."